Ransomware attack prompts multistate hospital chain to divert some emergency room patients elsewhere

-NASHVILLE, Tenn. — (AP) — A ransomware attack has prompted a healthcare chain that operates 30 hospitals in six states to divert patients from at least some of its emergency rooms to other hospitals, while putting certain elective procedures on pause, the company announced.
+NASHVILLE, Tenn. — (AP) — A ransomware attack has prompted a health care chain that operates 30 hospitals in six states to divert patients from some of its emergency rooms to other hospitals, while putting certain elective procedures on pause, the company announced.

 In a statement Monday, Ardent Health Services said the attack occurred Nov.
 23 and the company took its network offline, suspending user access to its information technology applications, including the software used to document patient care.

+As of midday Tuesday, about half of Ardent's 25 emergency rooms were still operating on “divert,” meaning the hospitals have asked ambulances to take those needing emergency care to other facilities in their areas, Ardent spokesperson Will Roberts said.
+Roberts said hospitals nationwide also use divert status sometimes during flu season, COVID surges, natural disasters or a large trauma event.

-The Nashville, Tennessee-based company said it cannot yet confirm the extent of any patient health or financial information that has been compromised.
+The company said it could not yet confirm the extent of any patient health or financial information that has been compromised.
 Ardent says it reported the issue to law enforcement and retained third-party forensic and threat intelligence advisors, while working with cybersecurity specialists to restore IT functions as quickly as possible.
-There's no timeline yet on when the problems will be resolved.
+There was no timeline yet to resolve the problems.

 There was no immediate claim of responsibility for the attack.
 Ransomware criminals do not usually admit to an attack unless the victim refuses to pay.